abolfazl6678/Marketing-Campaign-Analysis-with-EDA-and-Hypothesis-Testing/README.md

 └── README.md

 ```
-## Steps to Run ????
+## Steps to Run
-1. Open Visual Studio Code.
-2. Open CarRental_m.py using Visual Studio Code.
-3. Run CarRental_m.py.
-4. Follow instructions appears on VS code termial to perfrom availability check, renting and returning cars.
-5. Bill will be generated at the end of returning cars process!
+1. Go to `Jupyter_notebook_Scripts` folder.
+2. Run all scripts one by one according to numbers.
+3. Output of the notebooks can be check in `Output` folder.
+4. All analysis of the data can be read in the related notebooks and the outputs.

 ## Author